 Like the guitar, the Baritone ukulele has a lower pitch than the Soprano, Concert and Tenor ukuleles, so it can be a great way to play what you know already using the same chord shapes, but achieve an altogether different sound and timbre.

-This means that all of your chord shapes remain the same, and if you were to use the same shapes as you’ve learnt in GCEA on a Baritone, you’d simply be playing in a different key.
-Chord shapes for the key of C in GCEA, are in the Key of G on a Baritone.
-It’s like extending the neck of your ukulele by 4 frets to add a lower B, A and G to your 3rd string.
-Once you’ve accepted this, the Baritone can give you immediate access to a completely different tonal range and sound!
+That's right, all of your chord shapes remain the same!
+If you were to use the same shapes as you’ve learnt in traditional GCEA ukulele tuning on a Baritone, you’d simply be playing in a different key.
+Chord 'shapes' for the key of C in GCEA tuning (ie. C, Dm, Em, F, G, Am) played on a Baritone Ukulele produce chords in the Key of G (ie. G, Am, Bm, C, D, Em).
+It’s like extending the neck of your ukulele by 4 frets and adding a low 4th string.
+Once you’ve got your head around this, the Baritone can give you immediate access to a completely different tonal range and sound!

 For anyone looking toward progressing to the guitar, the Baritone ukulele makes a great stepping stone.
-But really, the Baritone ukulele is a wonderfully deep, and soulful instrument in its own right, that truly deserves some better press and a bit more of the limelight!
+But really, the Baritone ukulele is a wonderfully deep, and soulful instrument in its own right, that is just waiting to be discovered!